 It is recommended that all public church premises (including churches, halls, offices etc) should display such a QR code.

 Further Welsh Government guidance can be found here on how to maintain records and on compliance with GDPR.

-Further information about Test, Trace, Protect is available here.
+Further information about Test, Trace, Protect is available here Test, trace, protect: coronavirus | Sub-topic | GOV.WALES.